silviapolizzi/CI2024_lab2/README.md

 #### Other tweaks
 In order to improve the performance of the genetic algorithm, some tweaks have been made to the algorithm.
 These tweaks include:

-1. Replacement Rate: Steady-state, replacing part of population where offsprings and parents compete.
+1. Replacement Rate: replacing part of population where offsprings and parents compete.
 2. Diversity Threshold: Maintain population diversity.